CogStack/CogStack-Pipeline/docs/quickstart/index.md

 source.password = test
 source.poolSize = 10
 ```
 In this example we are using a PostgreSQL database which driver is defined by `source.Driver` parameter.
 The PostgreSQL database service is available in the CogStack ecosystem as `pgsamples`, has exposed port `5432` and the sample database name is `db_samples` -- all these details need to be included in the `source.JdbcPath` parameter field.
-The information about the data source host and port directly corresponds to the `pgsamples` microservice configuration specified in the Docker Compose file (`examples/example2/docker/docker-compose.yml`) as mentioned in the [Running CogStack](#runnig-cogstack) part.
+The information about the data source host and port directly corresponds to the `pgsamples` microservice configuration specified in the Docker Compose file (`examples/example2/docker/docker-compose.yml`) as mentioned in the [Running CogStack](#running-cogstack) part.

 Please note that the `source.poolSize` defines the maximum size of the connection pool available for performing queries by CogStack workers.
-A PostgreSQL database, by default, has a maximum connection limit set to `100`, hence exceeding the limit (either by single job or multiple parallel ones) may lead to termination of the data pipeline.
+A PostgreSQL database, by default, has a maximum connection limit set to `100`, hence exceeding the limit (either by a single job or multiple parallel ones) may lead to termination of the data pipeline.

 Next, we need to instruct CogStack workers how to query the records from the data source: